September 25th

 Commentary:

 No need for gigantic steps!
 If one wants to and attempts to tread on the path of the noble, there may be many hurdles he may face on the way.
 It may not only be difficult, but it might even seem impossible!
-In spite, if one continues to grasp at least a little bit and persist on the same path, he will be progressing in the right direction.
+Despite that, if one continues to grasp at least a little bit and persist on the same path, he will progress in the right direction.

 It is said that even an ant can traverse miles by just keeping at it.
-The fact that it is moving means it is covering ground and reaching someplace else.
+The fact that it is moving means it is covering the ground and reaching someplace else.
 Finally, due to its persistence, it would have left its starting point miles behind!
 Similar is a person on the path of dharma.
-If he keeps doing righteous acts (however small in size or calibre) through his lifetime, he will accumulate a great deal of virtue to his credit!
+If he keeps doing righteous acts (however small in size or caliber) throughout his lifetime, he will accumulate great virtue to his credit!
 How can one with virtue in his account ever fall off from the path of dharma?!

 Great acts are made up of small deeds.
-In reality, true happiness comes from the joy of deeds that are done well with good intentions.
+True happiness comes from the joy of deeds that are done well with good intentions.
 These are the things that shape one's fate.
-True winners are not people that never fail but people that never quit.
+True winners are not people who never fail but people who never quit.

 So, let's take charge of our fate and give it the right direction through virtuous actions!